top of page

 In the next step, the lawyer applied for a short-term Schengen visa pursuant to Section 6 of the Residence Act for a temporary family visit.
 This application was rejected by the embassy, citing the applicant's alleged lack of desire to return.
 The embassy argued that the application for a D visa would prove that the expectant father intended to stay in Germany permanently.

-Since out-of-court efforts were unsuccessful, the lawyer filed a motion for interim relief with the competent administrative court pursuant to Section 123 of the Administrative Court Procedure Code (VwGO) .
-The motion specifically emphasized the state's constitutionally guaranteed duty to protect marriage and family under Article 6, Paragraph 1 of the Basic Law (GG), as well as the special significance of the birth of a child as a central family event.
+Since out-of-court efforts proved unsuccessful, the attorney filed a motion for interim relief with the competent administrative court pursuant to Section 123 of the Administrative Court Code (VwGO) .
+The motion specifically emphasized the state's constitutionally guaranteed duty to protect marriage and family under Article 6, Paragraph 1 of the Basic Law (GG), as well as the special significance of the birth of a child as a pivotal family event.
 The mother's legitimate interests regarding postnatal support were also argued.

 C. Conclusion